-To specify the required encoding, just use the DATA_CHARSET CONNECT option.
+To specify the required encoding, just use the DATA_CHARSET CONNECT option or the native DEFAULT CHARSET option.

 Retrieving JSON data from MongoDB

 Classified as a NoSQL database program, MongoDB uses JSON-like documents (BSON) grouped in collections.
 The simplest, and only one in previous versions of CONNECT, way to access MongoDB data was to export a collection to a JSON file.
 This produces a file having the pretty=0 format.
 View as SQL, a collection is a table and documents are table rows.